 Create a relaxing setting with a kitchen island

 When you’re not preparing meals, packing lunch boxes and washing the dishes, it’s likely you use your kitchen to catch up with your family, so it’s only right to make sure it’s as accommodating as possible.
 A kitchen island could be perfect.
 When positioned in the middle of your cooking space, this type of surface provides an additional comfortable area for you and your brood to relax and hang out in.
 What’s more, it also gives you extra surface space and storage.
+If you want to install a kitchen island in your home, do some research into kitchen suppliers in your area and enquire what they could do for you.
+If for example you’re based in Sheffield, there’s the company Xclusive Kitchens who provide a free consultation to help ensure you’re confident with what you’re going to buy before committing.

 Don’t forget about safety with child-friendly features